Welcome to Marine Science & Fishing!

-Here at DBMS, we are trying to help kids learn more about Duxbury Bay and beyond.
+Here at DBMS, we are trying to help kids and adults learn more about Duxbury Bay and beyond.
 If you like learning about sea creatures, birds and other ocean life then these classes are for you!

 Marine Science Programs By Season

 Here at DBMS, we provide year-round programming through our Marine Science department for kids ages 2-high school.
 Our largest programming season is in the summer time (June-August) where we leverage our Marine Science Lab, boat rides, kayaks and vans to explore our extraordinary marine environment.

 Rod Building Workshop

 Next Session Coming Soon!

 Join accomplished rod builder and guide Chris Aubut, as he leads a workshop for anyone over the age of 12 who would like to learn the basics of custom fishing rod building.
 We provide all of the materials, equipment and supplies needed to build your own rod suitable for fishing on Duxbury Bay this spring.
 Everyone takes home a finished rod at the end of the session!
 Additional dates may be added if needed to complete your project.

 Are you looking to bring a true Marine Science element to a class you are teaching?
 Our Marine Science Lab and waterfront campus create the perfect site for practical, hands-on learning.
 With a variety of creatures, equipment and lesson plans our staff looks forward to getting your class engaged and excited to learn!